The Wolverine (film): Music

 In September 2012, Marco Beltrami, who previously scored James Mangold's film 3:10 to Yuma (2007), announced that he had signed on to score The Wolverine.
 Following Mangold's noir and Spaghetti Western inspirations for the film, Beltrami explained, "I think I do every movie as a western whether it is or not, so there's definitely some of the spaghetti western influence on my music throughout the score, and I guess throughout a lot of my work.
 I wouldn't say there was a particular movie that influenced me more than something else.
 There was nothing that I was trying to mimic or anything."
 On associating sounds with the film's primary location, Beltrami said, "I think the last thing that Jim [Mangold] and I wanted to do was Japanese music associated with Japanese places.
 There's a reference; I do use Japanese instruments, [but] not really in a traditional way."
 The score was performed by an 85-piece ensemble of the Hollywood Studio Symphony at the Newman Scoring Stage located at 20th Century Fox Studios.
 The album was released by Sony Classical Records on July 23, 2013.

 Release

 Theatrical

-The Wolverine was released in 2D and 3D theaters on July 3, 2013, in various international markets, and in the United States two days later.
+The Wolverine was released on July 3, 2013, in various international markets, and in the United States two days later.
 The film was titled Wolverine: Immortal in Brazil and Spanish-language markets.
 The film premiered in Japan on September 13, 2013, under the title Wolverine: Samurai (ウルヴァリン: SAMURAI, Uruvarin Samurai).